 Episode 5, Chapter 24: Red tree

-Young York runs through a corridor of red leaves, talking to Angel Isaiah and Isaach, the four "goddesses", Thomas (still cross-dressed), and his mother, who all impart some kind of advice or encouragement, as well as his father, who basically acts like a dick.
+Young York runs through a corridor of red leaves, talking to Angel Isaiah and Isaach, the four "goddesses", Thomas (still cross-dressed), and his mother, who all impart some kind of advice or encouragement, as well as his father.
 As he goes through the door at the end of the corridor, he finds Harry, once more without his mask on, and Emily.
 Harry apologizes that he can't let York go with his parents, but that he needs to open an envelope.
 York looks into it, but it isn't clear what he sees.